 Outside Nexsen Pruet

-David is an avid runner and has completed 2 marathons on 2 continents from Nags Head to Paris, along with 4 half marathons.
+David is an avid runner and has completed multiple marathons and half marathons on 2 continents.
 His children inspired him to take up long distance running late in life and now his wife has joined the team.
 In addition to running, David enjoys riding his horses, traveling and spending time with his family which includes two grandchildren.

 David is actively involved with his alma mater, Wake Forest, and has served as a member of the undergraduate school's Alumni Council and the law school's Alumni Council.
 He is also an adjunct professor at the law school teaching Construction Law.